NordicPlayground/ncs-nrf5340-xip-app/README.md

 # QSPI XIP with internal flash application support

-This repository demonstrates a way of splitting an application for the nRF5340 to partially reside on internal flash and partially on QSPI
+This repository demonstrates a way of splitting an application for the nRF5340 to partially reside on internal flash and partially on QSPI.

 ## Requirements